Jackie Norman - Colourful Semi-Impressionist Artist

-In the 70's my parents divorced, but my dad was in touch with us quite a bit.
 I was always painting and drawing as a hobbyist and took classes in the evening in drawing/painting.
-I travelled to Jersey and eventually, Israel, which changed my life as it was then I became a Christian.
-It was a poignant turning point in my life.
-In the 1980's I went to Art School at 28 to Berkshire College of Art and Design where I achieved an OND and HND in Graphic Design.
-I learned a lot about illustration, drawing, painting, calligraphy, printing, illustration and typography.
-I remember we used to draw on these large pieces of cartridge paper with pencil and charcoal - chairs, tables, vases, objects in interiors and then eventually people were added.
-I learned so much and for a while I worked in design offices as a junior - also as an in-house designer.
+I travelled to Jersey and eventually, Israel, which changed my life as it was then I became a Christian, which was a turning point.
+In the 1980's I went to Art School at 28 to Berkshire College of Art and Design. where I learned a lot about illustration, drawing techniques, painting, calligraphy, printing, illustration and typography.
+I worked in design offices and as an in-house designer.
 However, at that time, due to recession, I had to take other work.

-in 1990 while temping at the local college, I met and married my husband Dave, a fellow artist and we had two children.
+in 1990 while temping at the local college, I met and married my husband Dave, a fellow artist and we have two children.
 We both joined Slough Art Society where we networked with other artists and exhibited at various places.
 Also I studied web-design - Dreamweaver II, Frontpage and Flash plus RSA CLAIT.
-I worked in St Mary's School for 18 years supporting children with their learning, especially SEN children on a 1-1 basis.
-Also designing display boards, backdrops for plays, productions, stage make-up and plays plus greatly used in art lessons, helping children draw..
+I worked in St Mary's School for 18 years supporting children with their learning, especially SEN children on a 1-1 basis but during those years I was designing display boards, backdrops for plays, productions, stage make-up and plays plus greatly used in art lessons, helping children draw..
 In addition, I studied NVQ in supporting teachers plus accredited training.
-I have travelled to France, Spain, Budapest, Prague, Malta, Amsterdam and Romania.
+I have travelled to France, Spain, Budapest, Prague, Malta, Amsterdam, Romania and the USA.

-ART We Joined Slough Art Society in 2000 and met a local group of artists of different age groups and backgrounds.
-I paint in a wide variety of materials including acrylics, oils, watercolour and pastels. plus encaustic (hot wax), marbling, journaling and collage.
+ART EXHIBITIONS I paint in a wide variety of materials including acrylics, oils, watercolour and pastels. plus encaustic (hot wax), marbling, journaling and collage.

 Art in the Street, Maidenhead for 5 years running